OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(expectCt({ enforce: true, maxAge: 123, reportUri: 'http://example.com'}));
 ```

 - **[Public-Key-Pins](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Public-Key-Pins):** This header increases the security of HTTPS.
 With this header, a specific cryptographic public key is associated with a specific web server.
 If the server does not use the pinned keys in future, the browser regards the responses as illegitimate.
-It has 2 optional (`reportUri`, `includeSubDomains`) and 2 required (`pin-sha256`, `max-age`) directives.
-These can be used as follows:
+It can be used as follows:

 ```JavaScript
 app.use(helmet.hpkp({